mwherman2000/neo-windocs/windocs/neo-charm/README.md

 * Cryptographic methods
 * Etc.

-As a smart contract developer, it is your responsbility to learn and understand the purpose and goals each of the VM subsystems, the use cases they sypport, and best practices and programming patterns when developing best-in-class smart contacts.
+As a smart contract developer, it is your responsbility to learn and understand the purpose and goals each of the VM subsystems, the use cases they sypport, and best practices and programming patterns to use when developing best-in-class smart contacts.

 The architecture of the NEO VM is illustrated in the following diagram.